-17. The use of reasonable Force
+16. The Use of Reasonable Force

 There are circumstances in which it will be necessary for members of staff to use reasonable force (physical contact) in safeguarding children and young people.
-This may involve guiding a student to safety to breaking up a fight.
+This may involve guiding a student to safety when breaking up a fight.
 Reasonable is defined as no more force than is required.
 In the case of a fight, restraint is used to physically bring a student under control, always acting to avoid any injury.
 Reasonable force can be used to restrain students from hurting themselves or others or from damaging property.
 The decision on whether or not to use physical force is down to the professional judgement of the member of staff and will be guided by the individual circumstances of each incident.

-18. Record keeping
+17. Record keeping